How to Keep Cilantro Fresh

 I have a love-hate relationship with cilantro.

 I love to use it in my cooking, but I hate for it to go to waste.
-That’s what spurred me to find the best way to keep cilantro garden fresh for several weeks.
+That’s what spurred me to find the best way to keep the cilantro garden fresh for several weeks.

 The broad lower leaves of the coriander plant are known as “cilantro.”
 Cilantro is typically sold in bundles of fresh leaves and stems or grown in the garden.
 I use cilantro in all kinds of recipes from Mexican cuisine to Southwestern recipes.
-It’s also a main ingredient in Middle Eastern and Asian cooking, too.
+It’s also the main ingredient in Middle Eastern and Asian cooking, too.

 The problem I’ve always had with this slightly pungent herb is the fresh leaves don’t stay fresh for long and can turn mushy when stored in a plastic bag in the refrigerator.